yueqiw/neurod-io/README.md

 ## neurod.io (beta)
 ### An iOS game of in vivo neuronal activity in the brain

 The idea of this game is to make it fun to interact with real-time recordings of neuronal activity in the brain.
-On a touch screen (iPhone/iPad), players tap onto these neurons right when they are "firing" (transient increase of fluorescence as individual neurons are being activated).
+On a touch screen (iPhone), players tap onto these neurons right when they are "firing" (transient increase of fluorescence as individual neurons are being activated).
 To learn more about the data, visit [Allen Brain Observatory](http://observatory.brain-map.org/).

 <p align="center">
 <img src="assets/crop_sierra2_15fps_256.gif">